Feathered propellers on Yeti Airlines plane resulted in loss of thrust, says crash report

 All 72 people on board were killed in the accident in Pokhara that occurred in clear weather, as horrified residents watched from their rooftops.

 It is rare for the propellers of both engines to come to a feathered position, according to ATR pilots.
-Feathering is typically undertaken to reduce drag in the event of an engine failure.
+Feathering is typically done to reduce drag in the event of engine failure.

 So what happened with the Yeti Airlines ATR 72-500 bearing the call sign 9N-ANC?